|

 Most of the

-time, you will tighten the Alternating
+time you will tighten the Alternating

 Square Knots so they rest close together,

-like in this image.
+as in this image.

 Make sure the spacing between the rows is

-the same, unless the pattern tells you
+always the same, unless the pattern tells

-otherwise.
+you otherwise.

 |